FISHARMNIC/AppMaker/README.md

 ### bindto
 ---
-The id of the element to be binded to (e.g. "myelement")
+The id of the element to be binded to (e.g. "myelement") OR the variable (explained later)

 ### bindtype
 ---
-The CSS selector of the element to bindto (only used if you have also set bindto) (e.g. "innerHTML" or "value")
+The CSS selector of the element to bindto (only used if you have also set bindto) (e.g. "innerHTML" or "value") OR the variable name (explained later)

 ### dummy
 ---